-Results: The different spectroscopic methods confirmed that the compound that was isolated from H. coryambosa is protopine, an isoquinoline alkaloid.
-The treatment with protopine significantly at (P<0.05-P<0.001) and dose-dependently reversed simvastatin induced elevated level of SGOT, SGPT, cholesterol, urea, total bilirubin and restored the total protein and albumin level.
-Furthermore, protopine also signify the blood parameters at dose of 11 and 22 mg/kg and restored the body defence mechanism.
-The histological examination revealed that protopine at dose of 22 mg/kg showed regeneration of hepatocytes around central vein with near normal liver architecture.
+Results: The reports of spectroscopic techniques confirmed that the isolated compound is protopine, an isoquinoline alkaloid.
+The treatment with protopine significantly at (P<0.05-P<0.001) and dosedependently reversed simvastatin induced elevated level of SGOT, SGPT, cholesterol, urea, total bilirubin and restored the total protein and albumin level in rodents.
+Furthermore, protopine also signifies the blood parameters at a dose of 11 and 22 mg/kg and restored the defence mechanism of the body.
+The histological examination revealed that protopine at a dose of 22 mg/kg showed the regeneration of hepatocytes around central vein with near normal liver architecture.

-Protopine, Hedyotis corymbosa, Serum glutamic oxaloacetic transaminase, Cholesterol, Simvastatin, Liver, Cholesterol
+Protopine, Hedyotis corymbosa, serum glutamic oxaloacetic transaminase, cholesterol, simvastatin, liver, cholesterol.

 Moradabad Educational Trust, Group of Institutions, Faculty of Pharmacy, Moradabad 244001, Uttar Pradesh, Moradabad Educational Trust, Group of Institutions, Faculty of Pharmacy, Moradabad 244001, Uttar Pradesh, School of Pharmacy, Krishna Institute of Engineering and Technology, Ghaziabad 201001, Uttar Pradesh, College of Pharmacy, University of Sharjah, Sharjah 27272, Goel Institute of Pharmacy and Sciences, Lucknow 226024, Uttar Pradesh